bohray/Scrapping/README.md

 # Scrapping

-Here is the requied file for the given task in this the data is fetched.
+The Scrapping is done using Selenium to scrap the content from google maps and store it in JSON format.